 • Businesses need effective management systems to proactively identify any health and safety issues before they lead to injuries and fatalities.

-• Health and safety issues are not solely associated with dangerous industries like manufacturing and construction and appropriate prevention strategies need to be applied to protect all workers across all industries.
+• Health and safety issues are not solely associated with dangerous industries

 Workplace fatality stats from 2011, an OSHA employee impersonator’s indictment, GHS update and more on EHS This Week